portainer/portainer/README.md

     .constant('DOCKER_PORT', '4243') // Docker port, leave as an empty string if no port is requred. i.e. 4243

+3. Make sure you run git submodule update --init to pull down any dependencies ( ace editor ).
-3. Use nginx or your favorite server to serve the DockerUI files.
+4. Use nginx or your favorite server to serve the DockerUI files.
 There are not backend dependencies, DockerUI is a pure HTML JS app and can be hosted via any static file server.
-4. Everything should be good to go, if you experience any issues please report them on this repository.
+5. Everything should be good to go, if you experience any issues please report them on this repository.

 ###Stack